Loddon

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data released for financial year 2022 shows Loddon's median income among taxpayers is $43,316.
-The average income is $51,557.
-This is below the national average.
-Rest of Vic.'s median income is $48,741 with an average of $60,693.
-Based on Wage Price Index growth of 10.11% since financial year 2022, current estimates for Loddon's median and average incomes as of March 2025 would be approximately $47,695 and $56,769 respectively.
-Census data reveals household, family and personal incomes in Loddon fall between the 4th and 7th percentiles nationally.
-The earnings profile shows that 28.9% of locals (2,135 people) earn between $800 - $1,499, unlike broader trends where 30.3% fall within the $1,500 - $2,999 range.
-Housing costs are modest with 92.6% of income retained.
-However, total disposable income ranks at just the 11th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Loddon's median income among taxpayers is $43,316, with an average of $51,557.
+This is below the national average and compares to Rest of Vic.'s median of $48,741 and average of $60,693.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $48,583 (median) and $57,826 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Loddon all fall between the 4th and 7th percentiles nationally.
+The earnings profile shows the predominant cohort spans 28.9% of locals (2,144 people) in the $800 - 1,499 income category, unlike trends in the broader area where 30.3% fall within the $1,500 - 2,999 range.
+While housing costs are modest with 92.6% of income retained, total disposable income ranks at just the 11th percentile nationally.

 Frequently Asked Questions - Income